Financial difficulties – individual taxpayers

 You can use MyTax to file and pay self-assessed taxes and gift tax.
 However, for inheritance tax, MyTax only allows you to file the tax return.

 If any of them are left unpaid, the reminders and other messages (such as notices of an overdue balance being transferred to the enforcement authorities for enforced recovery) are shown on the Reminders and other messages concerning these taxes in MyTax.
+You get the MyTax summary by post if you set Postal delivery as your preferred way to receive it.
 The MyTax summary indicates the final due date for paying the tax.
 Similarly, information on the exact amount to pay, including the interest on it, is available in MyTax.

 In addition, the reminder contains information on the current stage of tax recovery proceedings and on the consequences of non-payment by the due date printed on the reminder.